-A few months before I published my first novel, The Demise of the Soccer Moms, I started playing with the notion of Suburban Noir to describe my fiction because it was frustrating to mention psychological suspense and have that interpreted as “mystery” or “high stakes thriller” — readers looking for those traditions will be disappointed with my stories.
+A few months before I published my first novel, The Demise of the Soccer Moms, I started playing with the notion of Suburban Noir to describe my fiction because it was frustrating to mention psychological suspense and have that interpreted as “mystery” or “high stakes thriller” — readers looking for those conventions will be disappointed with my stories.
 I couldn’t understand why people interpreted psychological suspense as “thriller”.
-A writer on the now-defunct blog, Two Blowhards, helped me understand why:
+A writer on the now-defunct blog, Two Blowhards, cleared it up for me:

 “Ever run across discussions of this genre [psychological suspense]?
 I can’t imagine why; it’s not very well known in America.
 England and France have much more developed traditions of psych-suspense fiction.”

 Poor me, born and living in the US of A where the genre I love is not very well known, or understood.
 Michael Blowhard goes on to describe the genre, pointing to the novels of Ruth Rendell and Patricia Highsmith as examples, as well as films such as “Lantana”, “Alias Betty”, “Unfaithful” and some of the quieter Hitchcock movies: